 – the sufferer compartmentalizes relationship, thus keeping it separated from, and unintegrated with, other aspects of his/her life

-– the sufferer has a need of others to relieve his/her psychological pain
+– the sufferer has a need for others to relieve his/her psychological pain

 – the sufferer is prone to severe depression